All Episodes

 You go ahead and think I might hurt you.

-Just like poison ivy's gonna skyrocket with all carbon dioxide in the air.
+Just like poison ivy is going to skyrocket with all carbon dioxide in the air.

 If we don't fix it, you might be joining the carbon dioxide in the air.

-But the thing that the thing that is true, there's uh I need to start a new list of undeniable truths of life.
+But the thing that is true, I need to start a new list of undeniable truths of life.

 Number one on the new list would be nothing that happens with the Clintons is a coincidence.